 This course will not satisfy the General Education requirements for two sequential History courses.

-This course is a survey of the history of the Catholic Church from the apostolic community until the Great Western Schism in the 14th Century.
+Same as THE 211 This course is a survey of the history of the Catholic Church from the apostolic community until the Great Western Schism in the 14th Century.
 Emphasis is placed on the formation of the Church, doctrinal heresies, development of Church structure, medieval Church-state relations, and the causes of the Great Schism.